elatov/elatov.github.io/_posts/2014-03-13-rhcsa-rhce-chapter-12-system-security.md

 > *   **auth** — This module interface authenticates use.
 For example, it requests and verifies the validity of a password.
 Modules with this interface can also set credentials, such as group memberships or Kerberos tickets.
 > *   **account** — This module interface verifies that access is allowed.
 For example, it checks if a user account has expired or if a user is allowed to log in at a particular time of day.
 > *   **password** — This module interface is used for changing user passwords.
 > *   **session** — This module interface configures and manages user sessions.
-Modules with this interface can also perform additional tasks that are needed to allow access, like mounting a user&#8217;s home directory and making the user&#8217;s mailbox available.
+Modules with this interface can also perform additional tasks that are needed to allow access, like mounting a user's home directory and making the user's mailbox available.
 >
 > In a PAM configuration file, the module interface is the first field defined.
 For example:
 >
 >     auth  required    pam_unix.so
 >
 >
-> This instructs PAM to use the pam_unix.so module&#8217;s auth interface.
+> This instructs PAM to use the pam_unix.so module's auth interface.
 >
 > Module interface directives can be stacked, or placed upon one another, so that multiple modules are used together for one purpose.
-If a module&#8217;s control flag uses the sufficient or requisite value, then the order in which the modules are listed is important to the authentication process.
+If a module's control flag uses the sufficient or requisite value, then the order in which the modules are listed is important to the authentication process.
 >
 > Stacking makes it easy for an administrator to require specific conditions to exist before allowing the user to authenticate.
 For example, the reboot command normally uses several stacked modules, as seen in its PAM configuration file:
 >